 Many female dental patients may not realize that they have unique needs when it comes to oral health care.
 The truth is that women go through a number of biological and physical changes during their lives that can make them more susceptible to oral health concerns – concerns men may never know.
+One place for the dental needs of your entire family.
+Visit The Dental Roots for a full family dental care consultation!

-The most common reason for these oral health issues is the dramatic hormonal changes that accompany menstruation, pregnancy, childbirth, nursing and menopause.
-Oral lesions, ulcers, dry sockets and swollen gums are all common during these times.
+The most common reason for these oral health issues is the dramatic hormonal changes that accompany menstruation, pregnancy, childbirth, nursing, and menopause.
+Oral lesions, ulcers, dry sockets, and swollen gums are all common during these times.
 It is more important than ever to visit the dentist during these times.

 Your mouth can be affected by the hormonal changes you will experience during pregnancy.
 Dr. Dheeraj Setia and his team at The Dental Roots pay extreme attention to diagnosis and treatment planning and advise timely checkups.
+Oral health is not much different from the rest of our bodies.
+Get regular dental checkups at The Dental Roots.

 “Some women develop a condition known as “pregnancy gingivitis,” an inflammation of the gums that can cause swelling and tenderness”, claims Dr. Setia.
 “Your gums also may bleed a little when you brush or floss.
 Left untreated, gingivitis can lead to more serious forms of gum disease.”